MichaelCurrin/python-package-quickstart/README.md

-# python-package-quickstart
+# Python Package Quickstart
-A base for a Python project which is installable using pip install
+> A base for a Python project which is installable using pip install